Antonov An-218

 The Antonov An-218 was a proposal by the Antonov Design Bureau for a widebody commercial airliner.
 A twin-engined design, it was intended to carry approximately 350 passengers.

 The first flight was initially scheduled for 1994.
 Due to severe economic conditions the project was abandoned.

 Only a full-scale wooden replica of the An-218 was built, but eventually it was disassembled.

 History

-Development first began in 1991.
-The aircraft was first announced at the 1991 Paris Air Show.
-In September 1991, Jornal do Brasil reported that the aircraft would fly in 1994 but that "economic changes in the Soviet Union could alter the initial plans".
-It was also reported that the aircraft would have a capacity of 300 to 350 passengers and would be powered by Russian Progress D-18T engines, but could also alternatively be powered by Western engines.
-In 1993, as production was about to commence, the project was frozen.
-In 1995, Janes All The World's Aircraft 1995-96 reported that the aircraft's first flight was scheduled for 1996 but that development had been deferred.